 Highway 1 in Big Sur opens more than a year after California landslide

-BIG SUR, Calif. — California’s scenic Highway 1 south of Big Sur reopened Wednesday more than a year after a major landslide buried the road, transportation officials said.
+BIG SUR, California — A portion of California’s scenic Highway 1 reopened Wednesday more than a year after a major landslide buried the road, transportation officials said.

 The landslide at Mud Creek in 2017 heaped six million tons of rock and dirt on about a quarter mile section of the coastal highway in the Big Sur region.
 The highway had already been closed at that spot for months, and at other points, after unusually heavy winter and spring rains caused landslides.